top of page

 Funding options for commercial refurbishments

-Property refurbishment finance helps you buy, improve and add value to your property before refinancing or selling — whether that’s a shop, mixed-use building or office space.
+Property refurbishment finance can help you purchase, improve and add value to a commercial property before refinancing, leasing or selling — across shops, offices, mixed-use buildings, warehouse space and more.

 Typical uses for refurbishment finance